 Meetings.
 The full board must meet a minimum of four (4) times a year, and the executive committee must also meet at least four (4) times annually with an executive committee meeting occurring at least once in each calendar quarter.
 Both bodies are subject to the open meetings law and are required to keep minutes and attendance.

 Funding.
 Costs are shared jointly among participating governments according to a statutory formula based upon population.
 The board may accept donations and grants.
-It must adopt a budget by April 1 each year; if a participating government does not contribute its share, the board may establish sanctions.
+It must adopt a budget by April 1 each year; While participating governments retain full authority to approve their contributions to the board, if a participating government does not contribute its share, the board may impose such sanctions or conditions as it deems proper.
 Before applying for any state grant, local governments must certify their compliance with these provisions.